4. We amplify SCD Warrior voices.

 • The Government of Ghana will receive public support it needs for implementing its Strategic Plan for SCD

-✓ The Sickle Cell Disease Association was formed in Kumasi through the efforts of the staff of the Education and Counseling Component of the Newborn Screening program to provide support for the patients and their family.
+✓ The Sickle Cell Disease Association was formed in Kumasi through the efforts of the staff of the Education and Counseling Component of the Newborn Screening program to provide support for the patients and their families.

 ✓ The first President of the Association, Dr. E. K. Appiah, a prominent private medical practitioner in Kumasi, also serves on the Newborn Screening Advisory Committee.
 Dr. Appiah was elected in 2004 to serve as the National President of the Sickle Cell Association of Ghana.